 Fig. 15 demonstrates the out-of-plane displacement of the SCSW2s.
 The occurred maximum displacement is related to the edges of the reinforced concrete, which have been deflected due to coping with the buckling of the steel plate.
 Because the reinforced concrete on both sides of the steel plate has provided confinement to the steel plate, therefore, the out-of-plane displacement of the steel plate was limited and the buckling did not occur up to the maximum displacement (27 mm) in the steel plate.
-In other words, the existence of the reinforced concrete on both sides of the steel plate has not considerably influenced the amount of the in-plane-displacement.
+In other words, the existence of the reinforced concrete on both sides of the steel plate has reduced the out-of-plane displacement of the walls, but it has not considerably influenced the amount of the in-plane-displacement.